-We now evaluate the effectiveness of our cache-aware task allocation (CATA) algorithm.
-Note that it is not appropriate to compare CATA against previous approaches such as in [33][26][14], since (i) they do not consider the task memory requirements, which is essential to prevent page swapping when page coloring is used, and (ii) they focus on different scheduling policies, such as non-preemptive scheduling.
+We now evaluate the effectiveness of our cache-aware task allocation (CATA) algorithm that exploits cache reservation and cache sharing.
+Note that it is not appropriate to compare CATA against previous approaches such as in [6][27], since (i) they do not consider the task memory requirements, which is essential to prevent page swapping when page coloring is used, and (ii) they require non-preemptive EDF scheduling due to the lack of intra-core cache interference analysis.
 Hence, for comparison, we consider the best-fit decreasing (BFD) and the worst-fit decreasing (WFD) bin-packing algorithms.
-Each of BFD and WFD is combined with a conventional software cache partitioning approach.
-Before allocating tasks, BFD and WFD evenly distribute $N_P$ cache partitions to all $N_C$ cores and sort tasks in decreasing order of task utilization with $\lceil N_P/N_C \rceil$ cache partitions.
+BFD and WFD is each combined with a conventional software cache partitioning approach.
+Before allocating tasks, BFD and WFD evenly distribute given cache partitions to all N_C cores and sort tasks in decreasing order of task utilization with the number of per-core cache partitions.
 During task allocation, they do not use cache sharing.

-The system parameters used in this experiment are as follows: the number of tasks $n = \{8, 12, 16\}$ , the number of cores $N_C = 4$ , the number of available cache partitions $N_P = 32$ , and the size of total system memory $M{total} = \{1024, 2048\}$ MB.
-To generate more than the four tasks in Table 1, we have duplicated the taskset such that the number of tasks is a multiple of four.
+The system parameters used in this experiment are as follows: the number of tasks $n = \{8, 12, 16\}$, the number of cores $N_C = 4$, the number of total cache partitions $N_P = 32$, and the size of total system memory $M{total} = \{1024, 2048\}$ MB.
+To generate more than the four tasks in Table I, we have duplicated the taskset such that the number of tasks is a multiple of four.

-We first compare in Figure 14 the minimum number of cache partitions required to schedule a given taskset under BFD, WFD, and CATA.
-The y-axis represents the cache partition usage as a percentage to $N_P$ , for ease of comparison.
+We first compare in Figure 11 the minimum number of cache partitions required to schedule a given taskset under BFD, WFD, and CATA.
+The y-axis represents the cache partition usage as a percentage to N_P , for ease of comparison.
 CATA schedules given tasksets by using 16% to 25% and 12% to 19% less cache partitions than BFD and WFD, respectively.
-All algorithms consume more cache partitions when $M{total} = 1024$ , compared to when $M{total} = 2048$ , due to the task memory requirements.
-BFD fails to schedule a taskset with 16 tasks when $M{total} = 1024$ but schedules the taskset when $M{total} = 2048$ .
+All algorithms consume more cache partitions when $M{total} = 1024$, compared to when $M{total} = 2048$, due to the task memory requirements.
+BFD fails to schedule a taskset with 16 tasks when $M{total} = 1024$ but schedules the taskset when $M{total} = 2048$.
 We next compare the memory space efficiency of the algorithms at their minimum cache partition usage.
-The memory space efficiency in our context is the ratio of the total memory usage of tasks to the size of allocated memory partitions, computed as $(\sum M_i)/\{(M{total}/N_P) \times (\# \text{ of allocated memory partitions})\}$ .
-Figure 15 shows the memory space efficiency.
+The memory space efficiency in our context is the ratio of the total memory usage of tasks to the size of allocated memory partitions, computed as $(\sum M_i)/\{(M{total}/N_P) \times$ (# of allocated memory partitions)}.
+Figure 12 shows the memory space efficiency.
 CATA is 25% to 39% and 14% to 35% more memory space efficient than BFD and WFD, respectively.
 Since BFD and WFD suffer from the memory co-partitioning problem, they exhibit poor memory space efficiency.
-On the other hand, CATA shows 97% of memory space efficiency when n = 8 and $M{total} = 1024$ , meaning that only 3% of slack space exists in the allocated memory partitions.
-Lastly, we compare in Figure 16 the total accumulated CPU utilization required to schedule given tasksets under BFD, WFD, and CATA when all cache partitions are used.
+On the other hand, CATA shows 97% of memory space efficiency when n = 8 and $M{total} = 1024$, meaning that only 3% of slack space exists in the allocated memory partitions.
+Lastly, we compare in Figure 13 the total accumulated CPU utilization required to schedule given tasksets under BFD, WFD, and CATA when all cache partitions are used.
 CATA requires 29% to 44% and 14% to 49% less CPU utilization than BFD and WFD, respectively.
 The utilization benefit of CATA becomes larger as the number of tasks increases.
 This is because CATA utilizes cache sharing but BFD and WFD suffer from the availability of a limited number of cache partitions.
 Based on these results, we therefore conclude that our scheme efficiently allocates cache partitions to tasks and significantly mitigates the memory co-partitioning problem and the availability of a limited number of cache partitions.